Herts Guide to Growth

 This volume is intended to compliment the ‘Building Code’ that has been produced to assist with the design of future developments and refurbishments.
 The purpose is to provide guidance for the construction, alteration, replacement and restoration of shop fronts, signage and other details that are invariably associated with retail activity, not only for the preservation of the character of buildings and areas, but also for the attractive overall appearance of shopping streets and the impact on their commercial success.

-A series of four books published to lay out design guidance and codes for building and development across the Estates.
+A series of books published to lay out design guidance and codes for building and development across the Estates.
 This series of books highlights the importance of sound architectural detailing, materials and landscaping, and ensures our partners adhere to similarly high standards of both design and construction.

 The prospectus sets out the ethos behind Gascoyne Cecil Estates approach to management and how in order to maintain the high standards of the past and adapt to today’s demands, it is crucial that the estates remain fully engaged with their respective communities.
 To preserve the best of what we already hold, improving this with new homes, high-quality public spaces and thriving businesses all of which will provide employment and support to local communities for years to come.